Research

 expected value maximisation

 - Gentrification: a philosophical analysis and critique.
-Journal of Urban Affairs.

 [pre-publication